Elf Bar

 Elf Bar (stylized ELFBAR, also sold in some markets as EBDesign or EBCreate) is a Chinese brand of electronic cigarettes produced by Shenzhen iMiracle Technology, a part of Heaven Gifts.
 These vapor products are characterized by their fruity flavors and colorful appearance.
 Elf Bar is, as of 2023, the most popular brand for disposable e-cigarettes in the world.
 Reusable variants are also marketed.

 Products

-The best known Elf Bar e-cig is the disposable Elf Bar 600 which comes with a pre-filled tank of 20mg of nicotine salt in various flavours.
+The best known Elf Bar e-cig is the disposable Elf Bar 600 which comes with a pre-filled tank of 20 mg of nicotine salt in various flavours.
 Elf Bar BC 500 is a box-style alternative disposable.
-Its manufacturer also produces a number of reusable and rechargable Elf Bar devices, including the pod-based Mate 500, ELFA, the 1200, and more advanced variants such as the Elf Bar ELFX.
+Its manufacturer also produces a number of reusable and rechargeable Elf Bar devices, including the pod-based Mate 500, ELFA, the 1200, and more advanced variants such as the Elf Bar ELFX.

 Appearance and flavors

 A lemon-mint Elf Bar branded as EBCreate.

 Unlike the Juul, which gained popularity throughout the late 2010s, Elf Bars have a colorful appearance.
 Many of them have fruity flavors like piña colada, strawberry mango, and lemon mint, and in 2023, the New York Times called Elf Bar the "vape du jour."
 The aesthetic has been mimicked by similar products, such as Flum Pebble, Juicy Bar, Air Bar Nex, and its sister brand Lost Mary.

 According to the Centers for Disease Control's 2023 National Youth Tobacco Survey, it is the most popular electronic cigarette brand among middle school and high school students who vape.
 The FDA's tobacco center chief, Brian King, said "if it looks glamorous and it looks appealing, that’s going to be the first driver that will bring a horse to water... the flavors then get them to drink.
 And the nicotine keeps them coming back for more."

 According to psychiatrist Susan Linn, the appearance of Elf Bars is attractive to children and teenagers, who are interested in rounded shapes and colorful items.
 She compares the marketing to the cigarette mascot Joe Camel, who was made to appeal to young people.
 There are concerns that the popularity of e-cigarette devices has negated the progress of numerous attempts in the late 20th century to discourage young adults and children from using nicotine products, and has actually increased teenage nicotine consumption in general.